Koper: History

 The 16th century saw the population of Koper fall drastically, from its high of between 10,000 and 12,000 inhabitants, due to repeated plague epidemics.
 When Trieste became a free port in 1719, Koper lost its monopoly on trade, and its importance diminished further.

 According to the 1900 census, 7,205 Italian, 391 Slovenian, 167 Croatian, and 67 German inhabitants lived in Koper.

-Assigned to Italy from Austria-Hungary after World War I, at the end of World War II it was part of the Zone B of the Free Territory of Trieste, controlled by Yugoslavia.
+Assigned to Italy from Austria-Hungary after World War I, at the end of World War II, it became part of the Zone B of the Free Territory of Trieste, controlled by Yugoslavia.
 Most of the Italian inhabitants left the city by 1954, when the Free Territory of Trieste formally ceased to exist and Zone B became part of Socialist Federal Republic of Yugoslavia.
 In 1977, the Roman Catholic Diocese of Koper was separated from the Diocese of Trieste.

 With Slovenian independence in 1991, Koper became the only commercial port in Slovenia.
 The University of Primorska is based in the city.

 The influence of the Port of Koper on tourism was one of the factors in Ankaran deciding to leave the municipality in a referendum in 2011 to establish its own municipality.